 STAARS represents the conversion of a significant number of offline systems and databases into a single modern online system.
-The project is slated for completion in 2016, which will give individual and corporate taxpayers a single system and process to manage all of their tax needs with the implementation of sweeping regulatory reform at the state level will require patience, commitment, and steady funding.
+The project is slated for completion in 2016, which will give individual and corporate taxpayers a single system and process to manage all of their tax needs with the state.

-The
+• The